AddyMills/Addys-Guitar-Hero-Toolkit/README.md

 How to use:

-This program is PC only and you will need GHTCP to use this tool for now.
+This program is for GH3 PC only and you will need GHTCP to use this tool for now.

 *  Create a custom with your RB MIDI in GHTCP and remember the "short name" you made.
 This is the name found on the left-hand side, once created.